jee-r/resume/src/content/works/en/1_artz.dev.md

 location: "Altkirch, France"
 period: "2021 - Now"
 ---

-Manage projects from the mock up to the deployement in production.
+As a freelancer, I managed the entire process of website development, from designing mockups to deploying in production.